open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 ## Step 5 | First Time Login

 Now return to the Community login page. [http://localhost:8084](http://localhost:8084).
 You should have full access to the community.
-However, it must still activated by the administrator before you can upload/download resources, system updates, and user data.
+However, it still must be activated by the administrator before you can upload/download resources, system updates, and user data.
 You can see that activation is pending because of the orange dot top right of the page as per below:

 ![config community 4](uploads/images/community-admin-config-04.png)